learn step by step

 Every piece of wood is different with its tonal ranges and grains.
 These variations mean that every artwork is individual and unique.

-The traditional artist is not the only one who can use these wood burning tips and tricks – graphic designers and abstract artists can take full advantage of this medium to create amazing shapes, textures and tonal qualities in their art.
+The traditional artist is not the only one who can use these tips and tricks – graphic designers and abstract artists can take full advantage of this medium to create amazing shapes, textures and tonal qualities in their art.

 Color can be included to add another dimension and create effective light and play in the artwork.